Data-ScienceHub/MLcommons/TFT-pytorch-AgeGroups/README.md

 # Introduction

 This folder contains the `Temporal Fushion Transformer` implemented in [`PytorchForecasting`](https://pytorch-forecasting.readthedocs.io/en/stable/api/pytorch_forecasting.models.temporal_fusion_transformer.TemporalFusionTransformer.html) framework.
-It supports dual prediction (case and death).
-However, the framework is generic, so both single and multiple outputs are easy to implement.
+This study aimed to identify the most influential age groups in COVID-19 infection rates at the US county level using the Modified Morris Method and deep learning for time-series.
+Our approach involved training the state-of-the-art time-series model Temporal Fusion Transformer on different age groups as a static feature and the population vaccination status as the dynamic feature.
+We analyzed the impact of those age groups on COVID-19 infection rates by perturbing individual input features and ranked them based on their Morris sensitivity scores, which quantify their contribution to COVID-19 transmission rates.

 ## Folder structure